 Market risk is the risk that the market price of securities owned by the Funds may go down, sometimes rapidly or unpredictably.
 Securities may decline in value due to factors affecting securities markets generally or particular industries represented in the securities markets.
-Local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the Fund and its investments.
 The value of a security may decline due to general market conditions which are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
 The value of a security may also decline due to factors which affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
 During a general downturn in the securities markets, multiple asset classes may decline in value simultaneously.